 The Sentricon System delivers proven colony elimination!
 There have been extensive field tests overseen by the EPA, the U.S Department of Agriculture, research conducted by 30 Universities, and over 70 published research articles proving that The Sentricon System consistently eliminates termite colonies.
-Colony elimination is also clearly stated on the manufacture’s label.
+Colony elimination is also clearly stated on the manufacturer’s label.
 Liquid Barrier Treatments are designed to only kill individual termites – not the entire colony.
 No manufacturer of any liquid termiticide claim colony elimination.
 The EPA approved labels do not state anything about colony elimination merely “termite control” and “termite management”.

 A PERMANENT SOLUTION VS A TEMPORARY SOLUTION

 The Sentricon System provides a permanent solution by eliminating the entire colony(s).
-Sentricon bait stations are installed around the entire perimeter of the building and contain a cellulous material that termites have been proven to prefer dramatically over “regular” wood.
-Each station has enough bait to kill millions of of termites!
+Sentricon bait stations are installed around the entire perimeter of the building and contain a cellulose material that termites have been proven to prefer dramatically over “regular” wood.
+Each station has enough bait to kill millions of termites!
 Always Active bait devices are present all the time and have a durability life of 3-5 years.
 Liquid Barrier Treatments provide only a temporary solution.
-When a liquid treatment is performed, pesticide is injected in the soil around some or all of the structure which only kills individual termites.
+When a liquid termite treatment is performed, pesticide is injected into the soil around some or all of the structure which only kills individual termites.
 Depending on the product used, termites have to come in contact with the actual barrier or other infected termites to die.
 Materials like Termidor, Premise, I-Maxx Pro, etc. can be transferred to other termites in a limited area only.
 Research conducted by The University of Florida, and several other universities, have demonstrated that pesticide transfer normally only occurs within 2 -5 meters from the treated area.
-The most commonly used liquid materials have a half life of approximately 140 days and are only required by the USDA Forest Service to provide control (in a field environment) for 5 years.
+The most commonly used liquid materials have a half-life of approximately 140 days and are only required by the USDA Forest Service to provide control (in a field environment) for 5 years.

 LENGTH OF TIME TO GET RESULTS